 Welcome to my site!
 I am so happy you are here.
 I am 21 years old and have been extremely passionate about healthy living for many years.
 I’m going to share my background story, and why I decided to start this blog…

 My story starts back in sophomore year of high school.
 I felt extremely self-conscious about my body, like many young girls at this stage.
 I remember someone making a comment about how I looked chubby, and I felt so ashamed.
 I immediately put myself on a very strict diet and I would count every calorie I put in my body, even gum and coffee.
-I was only eating about 1,000 calories a day, but I was also rowing crew so I was basically burning that equivalent amount.
-I became super skinny very quickly, down to only 110 pounds which is way too low for an active girl who is 5 foot 7.
-My mom became extremely concerned; you could see my bones starting to poke out.
-She would buy me food and I would flush it down the toilet.
-I had such a negative relationship towards food, and that is all until I got really into weight lifting and yoga when I quit crew.
-Below, the picture to the left is me at my skinniest at age 15.
-To the right is me now, four years later.
+I was only eating around 1,000 calories a day, but I was also rowing crew, so I was burning that equivalent amount.
+I became exceedingly skinny very quickly, down to only 110 pounds, which is far too low for an active, 5’7 growing girl.
+My mom became quite concerned about my health; you could see my bones starting to poke out.
+I would avoid having dinner with my family, and constantly make excuses to avoid eating around people.
+She would buy me breakfast bagels with lots of cream cheese, butter and eggs, and I would pretend to eat them, but actually flush it all down the toilet.
+I had developed orthorexia (I blog about this in a separate post), and this led me to be anal about everything I consumed.
+There were certain foods that were acceptable because I knew exactly how many calories they had (pre-portioned almonds, cereal bars, 100 calorie yogurts, a pack of baby carrots, etc).
+I had such a negative relationship towards food.
+I would survive on 0 calorie life waters and black coffee to keep the hunger away.